 I figured out a circuit that looked like it would work, and then went poking around on the internet to see if this circuit was already in use.
 That led me to the T.V.
 Jones pickup site, and their stash of mostly Gretsch-style wiring diagrams, and there it was.
 Good to find you’re on the right track!
 It’s listed as their “Tone Pot Circuit”.
 Here’s a link: http://www.tvjones.com/wiring-schematics.html.
 They don’t seem to claim it as their intellectual property, but that’s where I found this drawing.
 Credit where credit is due.

 The photos show my original-style upgraded circuit.
-It’s worth noting my use of a .012 mfd tone cap on the neck pickup, and a .022 on the bridge.
+It’s worth that I was using a .012 mfd tone cap on the neck pickup, and a .022 on the bridge in the old circuit.
 Both volumes have 180 pf “treble bleed” caps, which help avoid lost treble when you turn the volumes down.
 I left those caps in place, and wired the master tone with a smaller size .022.
 The pot is no-load, which means that I modified it so that it’s out of the circuit when dialed to “10”.
 As you might guess from the photo, the knobs for the individual pickup volumes are in the top row, with the bridge pickup knob next to the jack.
 The larger speed knob is the master volume, and the other is the master tone control.

 Problem solved!
 This layout works great, and lets me control the guitar exactly as I want to.
 It’s out of the case and getting played a lot.
 This guitar loves these pickups, and it’s fun to play.
 Try this wiring if you find the stock Gibson controls a problem, as I did, or if you’re just in the mood to experiment.
 It’s not hard, and you can always go back to the original circuit if you want.
 Have fun!